-In my opinion, I think apprenticeships are the best and most direct route to a successful career.
-No matter what subject you choose; as long as you're passionate, hardworking and committed you will do well.
+In my opinion, apprenticeships are the best and most direct route to a successful career.
+No matter what subject you choose; as long as you’re passionate, hardworking and committed, you’ll do well.

-At school, I was always pushed to go to University by teachers and apprenticeship schemes were always seen as the 'less intelligent' option.
-I couldn't disagree more.
-In fact, I think it's the smartest and biggest decision any young person could make.
+At school, I was always pushed to go to University by teachers and apprenticeships were seen as the ‘less intelligent’ option.
+I couldn’t disagree more.
+In fact, I think it’s the smartest and biggest decision any young person could make.
 It certainly changed my life.

-From someone who has been there and done it.
-Here's my 5 reasons why I think apprenticeships are great.
+From someone who’s been there and done it, here are 5 reasons I think apprenticeships are great.

 Earn while you learn

 Apprentices will have the same opportunities as employees, earning a wage and working alongside experienced staff.
-Yes the money isn't amazing and you can't go splash out on something expensive but everyone has to start somewhere!
-But that's not all, it teaches you to appreciate what your parents do for you and gives context to how expensive things are.
+Okay, the money isn’t amazing and you can’t splash out on expensive treats but everyone has to start somewhere!
+Not only that, budgeting teaches you to appreciate what your parents do for you and gives useful insight into how expensive things can be.

-For example; I hated having to spend my money on necessary things like petrol.
-But now I don't see having to pay for petrol as a hinderous.
-I see it as a vehicle to my success - excuse the pun.
-I wouldn't be able to have the job I have without a car.
+I used to resent having to spend my money on necessary things like petrol.
+Now, I don’t see having to pay for petrol as a hinderance - I see it as a vehicle to my success (excuse the pun!).
+I’d struggle to get to client meetings etc. without my car.

 Experience is priceless.
-Many of my friends went to University and now they can't get jobs due to lack of experience.
-It's so competitive - the amount of times other candidates have got the job over my friends due to more experience is ridiculous.
-I never understood why experience was so important to an employer.
-But having worked at Strawberry for 3 and a half years you can really tell the difference between someone fresh out of University to someone with real experience.
-Either is wrong but people with experience are more confident.
-Fact.
-And people do business with people.
-So to an employer, having someone who is confident and knows a little about the market is much more valuable than someone with no practical knowledge and a degree.
+Many of my friends went to University and are now struggling to get jobs due to lack of experience.
+I never understood why experience was so important to an employer, but having worked at Strawberry for over 4 years I can really tell the difference between someone fresh out of University to someone with real experience.
+People with experience are more confident, and people do business with people.
+So to an employer, having someone who is confident and who knows a little about the market is much more valuable than someone with no practical knowledge and a degree.

 Make valuable contacts

 No debt!
-One of the best advantages of an apprentice scheme.
-It might only start small but when you're older and still paying off your student loan that £30 per month might be the difference to buying yourself a new dress!
-Well that's how I think anyway.
+This is one of the best advantages of an apprenticeship.
+It might seem like a small amount, but when you’re in your thirties and still paying off your student loan, that £30 per month might make all the difference between being able to buy yourself a new dress or not (that’s how I think about it anyway!).

 What you earn at the end of the day (minus national insurance and tax) is 100% YOURS!
-That first wage packet after a full month of working 9-5 is bloody amazing.
-The feeling of hard work paying off and having the complete freedom to buy what you want because YOU earned it!
+That first wage packet after a full month of working 9–5 is bloody amazing.
+The feeling of hard work paying off and having the complete freedom to buy what you want because YOU earned it is so rewarding!